Prostitution in ancient Greece: Pornai

 These prostitutes had various origins: Metic women who could not find other work, poor widows, and older pornai who had succeeded in buying back their freedom (often on credit).
 In Athens they had to be registered with the city and pay a tax.
 Some of them made a decent fortune plying their trade.
-In the 1st century, at Qift in Roman Egypt, passage for prostitutes cost 108 drachma, while other women paid 20.
+In the 1st century BC, at Qift in Roman Egypt, passage for prostitutes cost 108 drachma, while other women paid 20.

 Their tariffs are difficult to evaluate: they varied significantly.
 The average charge for a prostitute in 5th and 4th century ranged from three obols to a drachma.
 Expensive prostitutes could charge a stater (four drachmas), or more, like the Corinthian Lais in her prime did.
 In the 1st century BC, the Epicurean philosopher Philodemus of Gadara, cited in the Palatine anthology, V 126, mentions a system of subscription of up to five drachma for a dozen visits.
 In the 2nd century, Lucian in his Dialogue of the Hetaera has the prostitute Ampelis consider five drachma per visit as a mediocre price (8, 3).
 In the same text a young virgin can demand a mina, that is 100 drachma (7,3), or even two minas if the customer is less than appetizing.
 A young and pretty prostitute could charge a higher price than her in-decline colleague; even if, as iconography on ceramics demonstrates, a specific market existed for older women.
 The price would change if the client demanded exclusivity.
 Intermediate arrangements also existed; a group of friends could purchase exclusivity, with each having part-time rights.

 Musicians and dancers working at male banquets can also undoubtedly be placed in this category.
 Aristotle, in his Constitution of the Athenians (L, 2) mentions among the specific directions to the ten city controllers (five from within the city and five from the Piraeus), the ἀστυνόμοι astynomoi, that "it is they who supervise the flute-girls and harp-girls and lyre-girls to prevent their receiving fees of more than two drachmas" per night.
 Sexual services were clearly part of the contract, though the price, in spite of the efforts of the astynomi, tended to increase throughout the period.